vzelev/reviews/README.md

 ## Run and develop - `Local` mode
 ### First time you run it in dev mode - run `./cli.sh manage.py migrate` to create the DB
 For developing purposes you can either run it using virtualenv, local python3 (if you have such) or again `docker`.
-Call `./cli.sh brl|build-and-run-locally` which will use the python code from the `pwd` (currently working dir) instead of the built-in one
+Call `./cli.sh build-and-run-locally` which will use the python code from the `pwd` (currently working dir) instead of the built-in one

 Note: When you run the docker container "locally", i.e. mounting host directory, the host dir should contain the whole project `reviews`.
 The `build` step will create `db.sqlite3` file - the DB
 NB: The Django dev server is auto-restarting on every code modification